Web Analytics Made Easy -

 It is difficult to give precise content to the prioritarian claim.
 Over the past few decades, prioritarians have increasingly responded to this ‘content problem’ by formulating prioritarianism not in terms of an alleged primitive notion of quantity of well-being, but instead in terms of Von Neumann-Morgenstern utility [Greaves].

 In decisions under uncertainty, the devaluation of happy outcomes is a measure for risk-aversion (chapter 2.3).
-If the decision about the goodness of outcomes conforms to expected utility theory, then we speak of Technical Prioritarianism.
+If the decision about the goodness of outcomes conforms to expected utility theory, then we speak of technical prioritarianism.
+However, technical prioritarianism doesn’t solve the content problem.
+John Broome maintains that it is merely a metric within utilitarianism (chapter 4.2).

 Commensurability